PowerQuest 0.18.12

 The PowerQuest tool manages scripts for you to make it easy to find the bit you want to edit.

-The tool has a button for each "interaction" that can be made on each object.
-Clicking it will open the script editor at the right place for you, so you don't have to go scrawling through scripts to find the right file and function to edit.
+There's a button for each "interaction" that can be made on each object.
+Eg. The Use, Look, Inv buttons next to hotspots.
+They open the script editor at the right place for you, so you don't have to go scrawling through scripts to find the right file and function to edit!

 So, say you have a prop called "door", clicking the "Use" button next to it in the editor will: